 Some trainee clinical psychologists, particularly on the newer courses, have struggled to find training placements which provide enough hours of working directly with clients.
 This affects their learning and can delay the time in which they are regarded as a qualified clinical psychologist.

 If you are considering studying a master’s in clinical psychology, I’d recommend checking with current or recent trainees as to their experience of different courses in this regard.

 Recently a new law was enacted, The Allied Health Professions Act (2016), that legally protects the term Clinical Psychologist.
 Prior to the law anyone could call themselves a Clinical Psychologist (and there are several untrained practitioners that do).
-The law should prevent people claiming to be a Clinical Psychologist unless they are fully qualified.
+The law should prevent people claiming to be a clinical psychologist unless they are fully qualified.
 The government has predicted that the registering of clinical psychologists should be complete by 2025 at which time they will begin enforcing the law.

 A professional association for Clinical Psychologists, the Malaysian Society of Clinical Psychology was set up in 2009.
 It aims to advocate for the profession and provide the public with a means of determining who is properly qualified as a clinical psychologist.
 A professional association has worked well for Counsellors in Malaysia who have been professionalised for much longer and have more influence over government policy.